Be it the Monster of the Week

 - In Robert A. Heinlein's The Unpleasant Profession of Jonathon Hoag, the Sons of the Bird drain out the soul of one of the protagonists and place it in a bottle, leaving her in a coma.

-- In Charles de Lint's The Blue Girl, annatheims use type one—the person becoming an Empty Shell is irreversible.
+- In Charles de Lint's The Blue Girl, annatheims use Just The Soul - the person becoming an Empty Shell is irreversible.

-- In Harry Potter, the dementors use type one, the act of which is called the "dementor's kiss."
+- In Harry Potter, the dementors use Just The Soul, the act of which is called the "dementor's kiss."

 - In the His Dark Materials series, Spectres feed on souls (which in this series are often seen as living animals, or Daemons).